A 2023 BGES Civil War Field University Program

 Sunday, February 19, 2023

-Following the encounter at Averasboro, Johnston was able to build off the limited success he achieved to prepare to hit Sherman in a major engagement such as he had force left to fight with.
-We will start today taking an hour to get to Newton’s Grove, following in Sherman’s footsteps as he moved toward Goldsboro, only to find the Confederates waiting for him.
-Wade Hampton fights an effective delaying action as Johnston prepares to receive Sherman assault.
+Following the sharp engagement at Averasboro, Johnston was able to build off the limited success he achieved to prepare to hit Sherman in a major engagement such as he had force left to fight with.
+We will start today staging to Newton’s Grove following in Sherman’s footsteps as he moved towards Goldsboro only to find the Confederates waiting for him.
+Wade Hampton fights an effective delaying action as Johnston prepares to receive Sherman’s assault.
 We will stop at Cole Plantation and see the Confederate trenches built to help shield Johnston’s sparse force.
 We will discuss the Union attack and then highlight the Confederates major charge seeking to break the Federal force.
 We will finish the morning discussing General Morgan’s heroic stand.

-This last major engagement in North Carolina delayed Sherman’s arrival and access to the supply network set up at Goldsboro.
+This last major engagement in North Carolina delayed Sherman’s arrival and his access to the supply network set up to support him at Goldsboro.
 At Bentonville, Johnston fought 20,000 Confederates in an effective and efficient way that bloodied Sherman’s nose and reminded the Federals that there was still much life left in the Confederate armies.

 Monday, February 20, 2023